apace100/origins-docs/docs/json/origin.md

 # Origin JSON Format

 This is the format of a JSON file describing an origin.
+Origins are used to give players special abilities, which can alter the player's gameplay.

-They need to be placed inside the `origins` folder within your namespace.
+Origin JSON files need to be placed inside the `data/<namespace>/origins` folder of your datapack.
+The said files can be referenced as `namespace:path/to/origin` (`data/namespace/origins/path/to/origin.json`) in the `origins` field of an [Origin Layer (JSON)](origin_layer.md) file.

 ### Fields